lekosfmi/sendtext/README.md

 Notes:

  - No spaces between the area code and the number
- - Currently do not support apostrophe within Message
+ - Number: Maximum of 10 Numbers

 ## Version

-* 1.6
+* 2.0

 ## License
 * MIT